 George Eyser: An immigrant from Germany

-George was born on August 31, 1870 in Kiel, Germany, the son of Georg and Auguste Eyser.
+George was born on August 31, 1870, in Kiel, Germany, the son of Georg and Auguste Eyser.
 He lost the lower half of his left leg in a train accident when he was young.
 While we do not know the exact year this happened, it was likely before his family left Germany and came to America.
 George was 14 years of age when his family settled in Colorado.
-They would later move to St. Louis, Missouri, where George quickly joined a prestigious club that was already established within his birth country.
+They would later move to St. Louis, Missouri, where George quickly joined a prestigious club already established in his birth country.